Scheele's green: Uses

 Scheele's green was used to color wallpapers, paper furniture linings, and textiles used in clothing and bookbindings, along with paints, wax candles, and even some children's toys.
+Modern researchers, including the University of Delaware's Poison Book Project, have identified numerous 19th-century cloth-case bindings coloured with Scheele's green, and they advise handling such books with care because the pigment can flake off as toxic dust.
 Scheele's green is more brilliant and durable than the then-used copper carbonate pigments.
 However, because of its copper content it tends to fade and blacken when exposed to sulfides, whether in the form of atmospheric hydrogen sulfide or in pigment mixtures based on or containing sulfur.
 Emerald green, also known as Paris green, was developed later in an attempt to improve Scheele's green.
 It had the same tendency to blacken, but was more durable.

 Despite evidence of its high toxicity, Scheele's green was also used as a food dye for sweets such as green blancmange, a favorite of traders in 19th-century Greenock; this led to a long-standing Scottish prejudice against green sweets.

+While sources may conflict with each other, one source accounts that the color Scheele’s green was used on posters for the Siege and commune of Paris.
+These “posters range in date from 1869–1887."

 Scheele's green was used as an insecticide in the 1930s, together with Paris green.